ansys/pyensight/doc/source/calc_functions.rst

       - Volume Test
       - 3D elements
       - Returns 0.0 for non-3D elements.
-        Each 3D element is decomposed into Tet04 elements and.
+        Each 3D element is decomposed into Tet04 elements.
 This option returns a scalar equal to 0.0, 1.0, or 2.0.
 It returns 0.0 if none of the Tet04 element volumes is negative, 1.0 if all of the Tet04 element volumes are negative, and 2.0 if some of the Tet04 element volumes are negative.